Mathias157/mathias157/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on a PostDoc at the Technical University of Denmark, where I try to analyse the 'value' of various flexibility options to the energy system.
-- 🌱 I’m currently learning front-end development <!-- - 👯 I’m looking to collaborate on ... - 🤔 I’m looking for help with ... -->
+- 🌱 I’m currently learning about self-hosting <!-- - 👯 I’m looking to collaborate on ... - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about energy system modelling
 - 📫 Reach me on mberos@dtu.dk
 - 😄 Pronouns: He/him